Mineralogy Certification Course

 Clay Minerals

-Clay has traditionally been thought of as a material used for making earthenware due to its malleability.
-However, it may surprise people that clay is composed of tiny, fine-grained minerals.
-These minerals have unique properties that are studied and applied in various fields, such as construction, soil enhancement, geochemical barriers for absorbing toxic heavy metals, pharmaceuticals, water purification, animal care, carrier material for insecticides and pesticides, flush fluid for rotary drilling in the oil industry, sound-proofing, thermal insulation, and more.
-Clay mineralogy is a separate discipline focusing on understanding and utilizing these properties.
+Clay has been used to make earthenware for millennia due to its malleability.
+However, it may surprise some people to learn that clay is composed of tiny, fine-grained minerals.
+These minerals and their unique properties have been studied and applied in various fields, such as construction, soil enhancement, geochemistry, pharmaceuticals, water purification, animal care, the oil industry, and many others.
+Clay mineralogy focuses on understanding and utilizing these properties.

-Clay minerals have unique properties that stem from their intricate crystal structure.
-Sheet silicates are composed of layers that differ from one another, producing repetitive unit structures that resemble sandwiches or packages.
-These layers have interlayers, which are spaces that water molecules can occupy.
-Moreover, clay minerals have the ability to take in and release H2O molecules, as well as adsorb and exchange ions.
+The unique properties of clay minerals stem from their intricate crystal structure.
+Phyllosilicates or "sheet silicates" are composed of layers that differ from one another, which produce repetitive unit structures that resemble sandwiches.
+Water molecules can occupy the spaces between these layers or "inter-layers."
+Clay minerals have the ability to take in and release H2O molecules, as well as adsorb and exchange ions.
 This ability allows soils to store water and temporarily adsorb and supply nutrients.
 Some clay minerals can expand and contract, which explains the plasticity of certain clays and their diverse applications.
 Kaolinite, montmorillonite, and vermiculite are the most widely used clay minerals in our daily life.

-Because of the small grain sizes of clay minerals, the exact determination of mineral species requires X-ray diffraction methods.
+Because of the small grain sizes of clay minerals, determining their exact species requires X-ray diffraction testing.

 Main Clay Mineral Groups

-Here is a list of the main clay minerals groups with the most common and important representatives after Bailey (1980).
+The following table lists the main clay mineral groups with their most common and important representatives, after Bailey (1980).

 Group | Example of the most common species | Formula |